chargegrid/deploy-scripts/README.md

 # Deploy scripts

 This is a collection of scripts to deploy a production version of ChargeGrid, either locally, or on AWS.
-You can build production Docker images of all services and the portal with these scripts, and deploy those images.
+You can build production Docker images of all services with these scripts, and deploy those images.

 ## Use locally